 - Force U.S. internet providers to block access to websites deemed as enablers of copyright infringement

-- Seek legal action by suing search engines, blog sites, directories, or any site in general to have the black listed sites removed from their website
+- Seek legal action by using search engines, blog sites, directories, or any site, in general, to have the blacklisted sites removed from their website

 - Will be able to force advertising services on infringing websites, and those supporting of them, to remove them from their advertising accounts